sagemath/trac_to_gh/Issue 8241.md

 # Issue 8241: p-adic fields should have Witt Frobenius

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8241

 Original creator: dmharvey